Connect with us

 Pressure grows for lawmakers to pass postpartum Medicaid extension

-After Speaker of the House Philip Gunn killed the effort last year, a bipartisan coalition of lawmakers, mothers across the state and care professionals are ratcheting up the conversation at the Capitol this session about the benefits of the bill for Mississippi mothers and children.
+After Speaker of the House Philip Gunn killed the effort last year, a bipartisan coalition of lawmakers, mothers across the state and health care professionals are ratcheting up the conversation at the Capitol this session about the benefits of the bill for Mississippi mothers and children.
 Mississippi, as it has for many years in a row, has the highest infant mortality rate and among the highest maternal mortality rates in the nation.

 Several lawmakers — Republicans and Democrats in both the House and Senate — filed bills early this year to extend the Medicaid coverage to one year.
-This would put Mississippi on the same page as 29 other states, most of the Southeast.
+This would put Mississippi on the same page as 29 other states, including most of the Southeast.
 Eight additional states are currently considering full extended coverage or a limited extension of coverage.

 The Senate last year overwhelmingly passed the legislation and has since held hearings where experts and physicians spoke to its positive impact on women and babies’ health.
 Several senators filed bills early this year to extend postpartum Medicaid coverage, and Lt.
 Gov. Delbert Hosemann said he would usher it through his chamber.